marxin/texi2rst-generated/sphinx/install/configuration.rst

-  rejected because the first option specifies the availability of multilibs for :samp:`double`, whereas the second option implies that :samp:`long double` --- and hence also :samp:`double` --- is always 32 bits wide.
+  rejected because the first option specifies the availability of multilibs for :samp:`double`, whereas the second option implies that :samp:`long double` --- and hence also :samp:`double` --- is always 32 |nbsp| bits wide.

 .. option:: --with-double-comparison={tristate|bool|libf7}

-  Only supported for the AVR target since version 10.
+  Only supported for the AVR target since version |nbsp| 10.
   Specify what result format is returned by library functions that compare 64-bit floating point values (``DFmode``).
   The GCC default is :samp:`tristate`.
 If the floating point